All Episodes

 It's Rush Limbaugh.

-This is the EIB network and the Limbaugh Institute for Advanced Conservative Studies, open line Friday on Wednesday today, taking the next couple days off for the annual Limbaugh Golf Open.
+This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies open line Friday on Wednesday today, taking the next couple days off for the annual Limbaugh Golf Open.

-Ladies and gentlemen, I don't know if you have noticed this as have I. I, of course, a highly observant uh human being, it's my job.
+If you'd like to be on the program, ladies and gentlemen, I don't know if you have noticed this, as have I.

 I sometimes participate in life by observing others doing what they do as they live.